pyrobot/webstack-seed/README.md

 Like the [angular-seed](https://github.com/angular/angular-seed) repo, it sets up a similar app structure (including the nice E2E and Unit tests), except most of it has been consolidated under the app/ and test/ directories, respectively.

-It also uses ExpressJS for the server, and the example AngularJS project that demonstrates how to hook up controllers has been changed to a jade version.
+It uses ExpressJS for the server, and the example AngularJS project that demonstrates how to hook up controllers has been changed to a jade version.
 It also links to development versions (unminified) of the included client side libraries.
 Bootstrap links directly to the LESS files and individual js modules.

 The gruntfile included has a series of build steps that can be run to create a "production" version, that compresses all of the library files down to one: framework.js.
 It also compresses the app, controller, directives, filters, and services files into a seperate "app.js" This way, frequently changing code can have it's own file, and not affect the overall cached version of the framework.js (that's not likely to change as often)